 GPT-4-powered personal training assistant

 I assume we’re all familiar with recommendation engines — popular in various industries, including fitness apps.
 Now imagine taking this to a whole new level and having an interactive virtual trainer or training assistant, whatever we call it, whose recommendations could go way beyond what we knew before.
-“Someone” who would give you their undivided attention, carefully analyze all known aspects of your health, physical condition, daily routine, and eating habits, and provide you with high-level assistance in incorporating healthy habits and physical activity in your everyday life.
+“Someone” who would give you their undivided attention, carefully analyze all known aspects of your health, physical condition, daily routine, training data, and eating habits, and provide you with high-level assistance in incorporating healthy habits and physical activity in your everyday life.
 In a way that really suits you.

 Imagine such an assistant could: